Zeffer83/OutlookAutoArchive/CONTRIBUTING.md

 ### Review Process

-- All PRs will be reviewed
+- PRs may be reviewed when time permits
-- Maintainers may request changes
+- Response times may vary due to limited maintenance
 - Once approved, changes will be merged
 - Contributors will be credited in the project